Leave It to Beaver (film): Plot

 On the first day of school, five days later, Ward and June tell Wally to accompany Beaver for a few days while he gets used to riding his new bike to there.
 He has a kind new teacher named Miss Landers.
-After school, Eddie asks Wally to come to the soda shop to see him flirt with Karen.
+After school, Eddie asks Wally to come in to the soda shop to see him flirt with a girl named Karen.
 Eddie does not want Beaver to follow them, so Wally leaves him alone at the bike rack, telling him he will be back for him.
-He is polishing his bike when a teenage boy comes over and asks if he can show him some cool bike tricks.
-He agrees and the boy shows him some tricks before riding off with the bike.
+While Beaver is polishing his bike, a teenage boy comes up to him and asks if he can show him some bike tricks.
+The boy shows him the tricks before riding off with the bike.
 At the soda shop, Karen likes Wally and not Eddie.
 When Wally and Eddie come out and hear that Beaver's bike was stolen, they look for it, but can't find it.
 During dinner that night, Beaver and Wally try to cover up for the missing bike.
-When Ward finds out the truth, he is upset with Beaver, but angrier at Wally because he was responsible for watching him.
-In Beaver and Wally's bedroom, they get into a fight, which sends Beaver's new computer flying out the window.
+When Beaver is pressured to tell the truth and says his bike was stolen, Ward is upset with Beaver, but angrier at Wally because he was responsible for watching him.
+In Beaver and Wally's bedroom, they get into a fight, which sends Beaver's new computer flying out the open window.
 Wally grabs the wire and tries to pull it in, but the wire breaks, and it crashes on the ground and smashes into pieces.
 This results in Ward completely losing all of his patience and grounding Beaver and Wally.